 - 43. Prohibition on awards to persons whose tax matters are not in order

 - 44. Prohibition on awards to persons in the service of the state

 - 45. Awards to close family members of persons in the service of the state

 - 46. Ethical standards

 - 47. Inducements, rewards, gifts and favours

 - 48. Sponsorships

 - 49. Objections and complaints

 - 50. Resolution of disputes, objections, complaints and queries

 - 51. Contracts providing for compensation based on turnover

-- 52. Contract management

-- 53. Contract having budgetary implications beyond three years
+- 52. Contract having budgetary implications beyond three years

-- 54. Increase/Extension in approved contract sum/period

-- 55. Right of appeal
+- 53. Right of appeal

-- 56. Notification of bid decisions
+- 54. Notification of bid decisions

+- 55. Sale and Letting of Assets

+- 56. Framework for Infrastructure Delivery and Procurement Management

-- 57. Unsuccessful bidder debriefing
+- 57. Protection of Personal Information

-- 58. Condonation of Policy contraventions
+- 58. Short title

-- 59. Short title
+- 59. Commencement

+- 60. Relevant sections from the MFMA

+- 61. Adoption of National Treasury/MFMA Circulars